MusicDataset/md_homepage/content/musics/s/SonataNo.15inDMajorOp.28I.Allegro(1)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 15 in D Major Op.
+title: Sonata No. 15 in D Major Op.
 28 I. Allegro (1)
 description: This is the description for Sonata No. 15 in D Major Op.
 28 I. Allegro by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]